School of Science & Technology, City, University of London and the Institute of Physics and Engineering in Medicine

 Professor Rose McCabe

-Lead for the Centre of Mental Health Research (School of Health Sciences at City, University of London)
+Lead for the Centre of Mental Health Research (School of Health and Psychological Sciences at City, University of London)

 Professor Rose McCabe is Professor of Clinical Communication at City, University of London.
 She previously worked in the College of Medicine and Health at the University of Exeter and was Deputy Director of the WHO Collaborating Centre for Mental Health Services Development at Queen Mary University of London.
 She leads the Centre for Mental Health Research at City.
 She is a psychologist specialising in professional-patient communication and developing interventions to improve experience and outcomes in mental health care.